ELLIEAI7/Cliniscribe/desktop-app/USER_GUIDE.md

 - **Medium internet** (50 Mbps): 10-15 minutes
 - **Slow internet** (10 Mbps): 20-30 minutes

-**💡 Tip:** You can minimize CliniScribe and do other things.
+**💡 Tip:** You can minimize CogniScribe and do other things.
 We'll notify you when it's done!

 ### Step 3: All Set!

 Once downloads finish, you'll see:
 - Success message 🎉
 - Quick start guide
-- "Launch CliniScribe" button
+- "Launch CogniScribe" button

-**Click "Launch CliniScribe"**
+**Click "Launch CogniScribe"**

 ---